-Andrew Stotts is an associate in Weil’s Corporate Department and is based in Dallas.
-Mr. Stotts participates in the representation of public companies, private equity sponsors and their portfolio companies with respect to mergers, acquisitions, and divestitures.
+Andrew Stotts is an associate in Weil’s Private Equity practice and is based in Dallas.
+Mr. Stotts participates in the representation of private equity sponsors and their portfolio companies with respect to mergers, acquisitions, and divestitures.

 Mr. Stotts has been part of the teams advising: